 Corroborated

-Why grading changes the decision
+Why labelling changes the decision

 If you are weighing an AI investment, acquisition, vendor selection, or training programme, our team is happy to start with a conversation about scope and approach.